amd/ryzen-ai-documentation/docs/relnotes.rst

 ==============================

 - Support for multiple applications is limited to up to eight
-- Running AI applications on the IPU when Windows Studio Effects is enabled may lead to performance degradation (in latency mode) or program exceptions (in throughput mode).
-To avoid these issues, disable Windows Studio Effects.
+- Windows Studio Effects should be disabled when using the Latency profile.
+To disable Windows Studio Effects, open **Settings > Bluetooth & devices > Camera**, select your primary camera, and then disable all camera effects.